LordUbuntu/Battleship/README.md

 Many of my fondest memories of strategy games come from the game of Battleship.
 Considering its simple mechanics and fun play I though it a good candidate for a C project.

+Following the "Question Driven Development" process this time around.

 ## Features

 The feature list for the **MVP** would be as follows.